nitasn/regex-for-humans/readme.md

 Regular Expressions are notoriously hard to read, write, or maintain.

-> Exhibit A: 1st result on google for "email regex":
+> Exhibit A: first result on google for "email regex":
 >
 > `/^(([^<>()[\]\\.,;:\s@"]+(\.[^<>()[\]\\.,;:\s@"]+)*)|(".+"))@((\[[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\])|(([a-zA-Z\-0-9]+\.)+[a-zA-Z]{2,}))$/`